An Online-Learning Approach to Inverse Optimization: Learning Objectives

 \subsection{An Algorithm based on Multiplicative Weights Updates}

 A classical algorithm in online learning is the multiplicative weights update (MWU) algorithm, which solves the following problem: given a set of $n$~decisions, a player is required to choose one of these decisions in each round $ t \in [T] $.
-Each time, after the player has chosen his decision, an adversary reveals to him the costs $ m_t \in [-1, 1]^n $, of the decisions in the current round.
-The objective of the player is to minimize his overall cost $ \sum_{t = 1}^T \sp{m_t}{w_t} $ over the time horizon~$T$.
+Each time, after the player has chosen a decision, an adversary reveals the costs $ m_t \in [-1, 1]^n $ of all decisions in the current round.
+The objective of the player is to minimize the overall cost $ \sum_{t \in [T]} \sp{m_t}{w_t} $ over the time horizon~$T$.
 The MWU algorithm solves this problem by maintaining weights~$ w_t \in \R_+^n $ which are updated from round to round, starting with the initial weights $ w_1 = \mathbbm{1}^n $.
 These weights are used to derive a probability distribution~$ p_t \coloneqq w_t / \norm{p_t} $.
 In round~$t$, the player samples a decision~$i$ from $ \set{1, \ldots, n} $ according to $ p_t $.
-Upon observation of the costs~$ m_t $, the player updates his weights according to

-where $ 0 < \eta < \frac12 $ is a suitable step size, in online learning also called \emph{learning rate}, and $ a \odot b \coloneqq (a_1 \cdot b_1, \ldots, a_n \cdot b_n) $ denotes the componentwise multiplication of two vectors $ a, b \in \R^n $.
-The expected cost of the player in round~$t$ is then given by $ \sp{m_t}{p_t} $, and the total expected cost is given by $ \sum_{t = 1}^T \sp{m_t}{p_t} $.
+Upon observation of the costs~$ m_t $, the player updates his weights according to the update rule $w_{t + 1} = w_t - \eta (w_t \odot m_t) $.
+Here, $ 0 < \eta < \frac12 $ is a suitably chosen step size, in online learning also called \emph{learning rate}, and $ a \odot b \coloneqq (a_1 \cdot b_1, \ldots, a_n \cdot b_n) $ denotes the componentwise multiplication of two vectors $ a, b \in \R^n $.
+The expected cost of the player in round~$t$ is then given by $ \sp{m_t}{p_t} $, and the total expected cost is given by $ \sum_{t \in [T]} \sp{m_t}{p_t} $.
 MWU attains the following regret bound against any fixed distribution: \begin{lemma}[{\citet[Corollary 2.2]{AroraHazanKale2012}}] The MWU algorithm guarantees that after $T$~rounds, for any distribution~$p$ on the decisions, we have

-where the $ \abs{m_t} $ is to be understood componentwise. \end{lemma} The above regret bound is valid for any distribution~$p$, in particular for the best distribution $ p_\text{best} $ in hindsight, \ie the distribution that would have performed best given the observed cost vectors~$ m_t $.
-The latter is again given by some standard unit vector.